Closed-Loop Koopman Operator Approximation: Introduction

 The remainder of this paper is as follows.
 Section~\ref{sec:background} outlines the necessary background information on the Koopman operator and its associated approximation techniques.
 Section~\ref{sec:closed_loop} derives the proposed closed-loop Koopman operator approximation method.
-Section~\ref{sec:results} analyzes the experimental results of the closed-loop Koopman operator approximation method.
+Sections~\ref{sec:duffing_example} and~\ref{sec:results} analyze the simulated and experimental results of the closed-loop Koopman operator approximation method respectively.
 Finally, Section~\ref{sec:conclusion} presents the paper's conclusions and discusses avenues for future research.